min2ha/ukwa-site/content/target/64021/index.en.md

   "start_date": "2018-04-12T09:00:00Z"
 }

-# Old Goreans Lodge No. 7193 Masonic Province of South Wales

 The Old Goreans Lodge No. 7193 was established in 1952 and is closely linked to the former Swansea Grammar School.